-Method 1: use S pen: holding the S pen button, then tap and hold to the screen.
+Holding the S pen button, then tap and hold to the screen.
 This is unique to Galaxy note.
 Other two methods apply to Galaxy S II and a few other Galaxy models.
 But this method need S pen, so it is exclusive to Galaxy Note.
 The best thing about this method is that after the screenshot is captured, you are prompt to edit this screenshot (as you are holding S Pen now).
 Quite smart design!

-Method 2: use Home Key + Power Key: pressing and holding Home key and the Power/Lock key simultaneously.
+Method 2: use Home Key + Power Key

+Tapping and holding Home key and the Power/Lock key simultaneously.
 In the practical operation, you can press and hold the Home key first, then quickly press the Power key.
 This method is mentioned in the Galaxy SII’s manual, but not in Galaxy Note’s manual.
 But anyway, it works.
 Actually it works on most Samsung Android phones.

-Method 3: Use your palm: sweeping your palm across the screen to capture a screenshot.
+Sweeping your palm across the screen to capture a screenshot.
 This is mentioned in the Galaxy Note User Manual and it sounds quite new.
 In the practical operation, you need sweep slowly.
 Sometimes, the phone may think you are trying to touch some location.

 So, now try it on your Galaxy Note, Galaxy Note II, Galaxy Note 10.1 and Galaxy Note 8.0 to take some screenshots.